Othmanali02/License-Plate-Recognition-Infinite/README.md

-# AUTOMATIC LICENSE PLATE RECOGNITION USING PYTHON!
+# AUTOMATIC LICENSE PLATE RECOGNITION USING PYTHON AND RASPBERRY PI

 ![infinite](https://user-images.githubusercontent.com/73076057/130128647-5599ebfe-bea6-4b64-a501-c7fa32128bbd.png)
 ![GitHub all releases](https://img.shields.io/github/downloads/Othm01100001n/License-Plate-Recognition-Garage-Guardian-/total)                                                                         ![Twitter Follow](https://img.shields.io/twitter/follow/othmanali02?style=social)                                                                  ![GitHub last commit](https://img.shields.io/github/last-commit/Othm01100001n/License-Plate-Recognition-Garage-Guardian-)
-## About Project:
+## About Project
 Let's say you own a big company with a very large parking lot (presumably), and you want to know exactly which employee's cars entered and which went out.
 First thing that should come to mind is using a *camera* to detect these cars going through the gate, or you could choose the intellectual option, ehm... and purchase a License
 Plate detection Camera, which is unironically the best possible solution for this problem.